felixstrobel/tryhackme/nmap/README.md

 <i>we should perform a syn scan on the target machine.
 To do so we can use the `-sS` flag.
 It could be that you need root privileges to run this command.
 In that case run the command with `sudo`.<br>
 The full command looks like this: `nmap -sS MACHINE_IP`</i>

-1. What will this command be without the MACHINE_IP address?
+1. What will this command be without the MACHINE_IP address?<br>
    `nmap -sS`

 <i>After scanning nmap returns the following output.
 We can see that two ports are exposed by the machine.</i>